bazmurphy/dsa-challenges/src/02-basic-challenges-2/03-display-likes/readme.md

   const length = names.length;

   if (length === 0) {
-    return 'no one likes this';
+    return "no one likes this";
   } else if (length === 1) {
     return `${names[0]} likes this`;
   } else if (length === 2) {